 From there, you’ll need to earn the relevant teaching certifications for the state where you’d like to teach.
 Praxis is a widely recognized certification in the United States.
 In Canada you’ll also need a certification from the province where you wish to teach, such as Ontario or British Columbia.

-Many people think that libraries are irrelevant with the rise of the internet, that couldn’t be further from the truth.
+Many people think that libraries are irrelevant with the rise of the internet, but that couldn’t be further from the truth.
 The world is now saturated with misinformation, and libraries might just become the gold standard for credible information once again.

 It’s important to keep that in mind as you’re considering career paths, including library sciences.
 It’s not just about the Dewey Decimal system.
 It’s about understanding how to catalogue information, understanding what credible information looks like, and connecting people with information in a way that goes beyond a news feed or the first two pages of Google.
-It’s important stuff.

 Libraries are also community centers.
 They provide places for children to learn and socialize, to say nothing of providing access to technology.
 Some librarians can even help with genealogy, organizing volunteer initiatives, and helping people to catalogue their personal information for legal or medical purposes.